Applicants for Fall 2023 will be notified of their admission status by email in January.

 - If you are interested in being considered for graduate assistantships, review the graduate assistantship position descriptions under the next section below, “Assistantships: Review and Rank Preferences.”

 - Consider attending the virtual information session at 6 p.m.
 EST on Tuesday, Jan.
-18, to learn more about Admitted Students Weekend and applying for graduate assistantships before you RSVP.
-Register for this information session online.
+17, to learn more about applying for graduate assistantships.

 Step 2: Get Connected